adamajm/EsriOpenCypher/Esri_Cheatsheet.md

 ## Read Query Clauses & Structure
 These clauses and subclauses provide the baseline pattern for search operations. openCypher keywords are not case-sensitive. openCypher IS case-sensitive for variables.
+You must have a MATCH and RETURN clause.
+You can have multiple MATCH statements in a query, but only one RETURN.
+Others clauses/subclauses are Optional.
+WITH acts like a RETURN statement in the middle of your query, only carrying forward the variables you specify into the next part of your query.

 MATCH [WHERE]
 ```